nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_agps.rst

 Optimizing cloud data downloads
 *******************************

-When the application only requires a fast GNSS fix at most once per 2 hour period, it can reduce LTE data charges by enabling :kconfig:`CONFIG_NRF_CLOUD_AGPS_FILTERED` (A-GPS filtered mode).
+When the application only requires a fast GNSS fix at most once per 2 hour period, it can reduce LTE data charges by enabling :kconfig:option:`CONFIG_NRF_CLOUD_AGPS_FILTERED` (A-GPS filtered mode).
-This option causes nRF Cloud to send ephemerides data for only those satellites whose elevation is at or above the :kconfig:`CONFIG_NRF_CLOUD_AGPS_ELEVATION_MASK` angle at the current moment.
+This option causes nRF Cloud to send ephemerides data for only those satellites whose elevation is at or above the :kconfig:option:`CONFIG_NRF_CLOUD_AGPS_ELEVATION_MASK` angle at the current moment.

 When using the A-GPS filtered mode with the GNSS unit in periodic tracking mode, applications should disable scheduled downloads in the GNSS unit.
 Applications do this when initializing the GNSS unit by bitwise ORing the :c:enumerator:`NRF_MODEM_GNSS_USE_CASE_SCHED_DOWNLOAD_DISABLE` bitmask with any other needed use case values, then passing the resulting value to the :c:func:`nrf_modem_gnss_use_case_set` function.
 This ensures the GNSS unit does not stay on longer than needed due to the lack of a full set of ephemerides.

-When the application requires fast GNSS fixes multiple times within a 2 hour period, it can avoid unnecessary A-GPS data downloads from nRF Cloud by keeping :kconfig:`CONFIG_NRF_CLOUD_AGPS_FILTERED` disabled.
+When the application requires fast GNSS fixes multiple times within a 2 hour period, it can avoid unnecessary A-GPS data downloads from nRF Cloud by keeping :kconfig:option:`CONFIG_NRF_CLOUD_AGPS_FILTERED` disabled.

 Practical considerations
 ************************